iskcrew/isk_deprecated/README.md

 ## isk-output extension

 This extension is for sending the modifications made to a slide in inkscape back to the ISK server.
 It can be found at extensions -> publish to -> isk menu item.
 It has similiar fields for the servers url and login details as the isk-new extension.
 Activating the extension will read the slide id from the svg metadata and then push it to the ISK server replacing the existing slides image.

+# Running displays

+We have now integrated the previously separate iskdpy repository.
+This means that to run the slideshow in a browser using webgl you simply need to point your browser to http://iskhost.example/displays/1/dpy just replace the '1' in the url with the numerical id of the display you want to run.

 # Copyright